tbdbatista/dev-utils/DockerReadme.md

 mysql -u root -p --protocol=tcp --port=3306 => this command will allow you to access the MySQL shell as root user

+### Managing volumes
+docker volume create [volume name] => used to create a new volume

+docker volume ls => list all the volumes in Docker

+docker volume inspect [volume name] => inspect the details of a specific volume in Docker

+docker volume rm [volume name] => remove a specific volume from Docker

+docker volume prune => remove all unused volumes in Docker

+docker run -v [volume name]:[container directory] [image name] => used to mount a volume to a specific directory in a container when running it

 ### Processing management
 docker stats [nome do container] => display consumption data for the specified container